atomist-attic/rug-rugs/README.md

     intent="run this"
 ```

-This will add the file
+This will add a sample command handler at
+`.atomist/handlers/command/MyNewCommandHandler.ts` and corresponding
-`.atomist/handlers/command/MyNewCommandHandler.ts` to the project.
+tests to the project.

 ### AddTypeScriptEventHandler

 The AddTypeScriptEventHandler editor adds a simple TypeScript
-event handler to your Rug project.
+event handler and test to your Rug project.

 #### Prerequisites